 What Are The Five Elements?

-Fire, Earth, Metal, Water and Wood.
+Wood, Fire, Earth, Metal, and Water.

 Below are the Five Elements and their associated traits: